 Other risks include injury to surrounding tissues or organs, including the:

 - blood vessels

-- pushing, such as a vacuum cleaner
+- pushing and pulling objects, such as a vacuum cleaner

 - sexual intercourse

 If you’ve had a vaginal or laparoscopic hysterectomy, you’ll probably be able to return to most of your regular activities within three to four weeks.
 Recovery time will be a little longer if you’ve had an abdominal hysterectomy.
 You should be completely healed in about four to six weeks.